The Intel and AMD processors (CPUs) used in desktop PCs

 Visit The Motherboard CPU Socket Types Used by AMD and Intel Processors page on this website for information on them in particular.

-Intel’s 9th generation Core i5, i7 and i9 processors
+Intel’s 9th and 10th generation Core i5, i7 and i9 processors

 There is not much difference between the 8th and 9th generation Intel processors.
 Read about them here: